 We currently offer lssues which are only available to customers with maturing Certificates.
 They are not on general sale.
 Your client can renew up to the total value of the maturing Certificate, including all the interest and index-linking they earned.
-Or your client can cash in some of the investment and renew the balance.
+Or your client can cash in all or some amount invested and renew the balance.
 Your client won’t be able to add any extra money to the Certificate.

 For details of options at maturity for existing customers, please click on the ‘Learn more at NS&I’ button below and scroll down to the ‘Renewing your Certificate’ section.

-Before your clients decide, please ask them to read the summary box and the key features leaflet, including the terms and conditions.
+Before your clients decide, please ask them to read the summary box and the key features leaflet, including the customer agreement (terms and conditions).

 NS&I is changing the indexation from RPI to CPI